letsencrypt/website/howitworks.md

 ---

-To enable HTTPS on your website, you need to get a certificate (a type of file) from a certificate authority.
-Let's Encrypt is a certificate authority.
-Like all certificate authorities, it verifies that you own a given domain name before issuing a certificate to you.
-It does so by communicating with software that uses the [ACME protocol](https://ietf-wg-acme.github.io/acme/), which typically runs on your web host.
+To enable HTTPS on your website, you need to get a certificate (a type of file) from a Certificate Authority (CA).
+Let's Encrypt is a CA. In order to get a certificate for your website's domain from Let's Encrypt, you have to demonstrate control over the domain.
+With Let's Encrypt, you do this using software that uses the [ACME protocol](https://ietf-wg-acme.github.io/acme/), which typically runs on your web host.